alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-12-31-my-2021-dev-retrospective.md

 ## Career

 I have a **career plan**, yay!
 It's not that I didn't have one before; it's just that I realized I prefer *back-end engineering* to *embedded engineering*.
-More on the actual plan in the New Year's Dev Resolutions post.
+More on the actual plan in the [New Year's Dev Resolutions post][2022].

 ## Work